As an Amazon Associate I earn from qualifying purchases. (Affiliate Disclosure)

 What is mouse acceleration?

-Basically, mouse acceleration refers to a mouse setting that change the distance moved by the pointer in reference to speed.
+Mouse acceleration refers to a mouse setting that changes the distance moved by the pointer about speed.
 A simple analogy should explain this.
-Move your mouse from point X to point Y slowly and mark the distance travelled by the pointer in the screen.
-Now, move the mouse again from X to Y, but this time faster, and note the distance travelled by the pointer.
-With acceleration on, the pointer moves a greater distance when the mouse is moved faster and a smaller distance when the mouse is moved slowly between the same points, X and Y.
+Move your mouse from point X to point Y slowly and mark the distance traveled by the pointer on the screen.
+Now, move the mouse again from X to Y, but this time faster, and note the distance traveled by the pointer.
+With acceleration on, the pointer moves a greater distance when the mouse has moved faster and a smaller distance when the mouse is moved slowly between the same points, X and Y.

 There are two types of mouse acceleration.

 This means that the faster you move your mouse, the farther the cursor will travel on the screen.
-Thus, increased mouse movement results to an increased pointer/cursor movement.
-Most operating systems come with this setting, and can be accessed under mouse settings.
+Thus, increased mouse movement results in an increased pointer/cursor movement.
+Most operating systems come with this setting and can be accessed under mouse settings.

-It’s basically the opposite of positive acceleration.
-The faster your mouse moves, the less the distance travelled by the pointer and vice versa.
+It’s the opposite of positive acceleration.
+The faster your mouse moves, the less the distance traveled by the pointer and vice versa.
 It’s not common and can only be used in specific applications and games.